December-ways 1864 | Dawn to Noon | Cupola

 First at the March / Competing with the Wind -, c.
 1875 (Fr1383A)

 According to the Snell meteorological record, March began and ended with snow.
-Only 6 fine (“bright,” “clear”) days—March 2, 8, 12, 21, 24, 25—are recorded, while storms—snow, hail, rain—troubled Amherst on March 13 (rain and hail), 20 (snow squalls), and 29 and 30 (Nor’easterner).
+Only 6 fine (“bright,” “clear”) days—March 2, 8, 12, 21, 24, 25—are recorded, while storms—snow, hail, rain—troubled Amherst on March 13 (rain and hail), 20 (snow squalls), 29 and 30 (Nor’easterner).
 High winds visited on the 9th, 18th, 23rd, 24th, 26th, 29th, and 30th of the month.
 On the coldest day of March, the thermometer fell to -15º F, and freezing weather was reported on March 15, 16, 17, 19, 21, 22 (-10º), 23, and 26.
-On the warmest day the temperature rose to 53º F. The cumulative rain and snow melt measured 2.578 inches, and 5 inches of new snow fell.
-Stratus clouds were most often observed in the sky, along with nimbus clouds, and winds blew most often from the NW + W. On Feb.
-9, the Aurora Borealis was seen in the sky; and on Feb.
-15, a halo appeared at Noon.
+On the warmest day the temperature rose to 53º F. The cumulative rain and snow-melt measured 2.578 inches, and 5 inches of new snow fell.
+Stratus clouds were most often observed in the sky, along with nimbus, and winds blew most often from the NW + W. On March 10, a halo appeared in the sky.

 Bird species in the scatterplot for March now number over 60.